LaunchCodeEducation/lchs/src/chapters/functions/function-output.rst

 an *answer*.
 Instead, we want it to make a turtle draw a specific shape on the screen.
 In this case, the function does not need to send any data back to the main program.
-Once the turtle finishes moving, the function ends, and control passes back to the the next statement after the function call.
+Once the turtle finishes moving, the function ends, and control passes to the statement after the function call.

 When we write a function, we must decide whether or not it will return data once its job is done.
 We do NOT need to include the ``return`` keyword in